neumino/neumino.github.io/movies.md

 ### The First Purge
-*Released on 2018-07-04, vote average 4.8*
+*Released on 2018-07-04, vote average 5.8*

-To push the crime rate below one percent for the rest of the year, the New Founding Fathers of America (NFFA) test a sociological theory that vents aggression for one night in one isolated community.
-But when the violence of the oppressors meets the rage of the marginalized, the contagion will explode from the trial-city borders and spread across the nation.
+To push the crime rate below one percent for the rest of the year, the New Founding Fathers of America test a sociological theory that vents aggression for one night in one isolated community.
+But when the violence of oppressors meets the rage of the others, the contagion will explode from the trial-city borders and spread across the nation.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="//www.youtube.com/embed/gYYMnkoFtjM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Big Legend
+*Released on 2018-07-01, vote average 6.2*

+An ex-soldier ventures into the Pacific Northwest to uncover the truth behind his fiance&#39;s disappearance.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/ad6rNYYvXKc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>